This tutorial is introducing the new Excel LET function that makes intricate formulas look more comprehensible and calculate faster.

 To shorten the learning curve and prevent common errors, please follow these simple guidelines:

-• To avoid confusion, avoid declaring names that are already used in the name manager.
+- For clarity, avoid using names that are already used in the Name Manager.
 If the same name is assigned inside LET and defined in the name manager, the name manager version will be ignored.

-• The names declared with LET are only valid in the scope of that particular formula.
+- The names declared within a LET formula are only applicable within the scope of that formula itself.

 How to use LET function in Excel - formula examples